 Add the Patio Base

-Next, add a 1″ layer of sand, then compact.
-This layer should be a precise depth below the mason line and will be the final layer that the pavers are set onto.
-It is important that this layer is perfectly flat.
-Many people recommend screeding the sand by embedding a few 2x4s or pipes in the sand and pulling a board along those to level the surface.
-Whatever your approach, the surface needs to be perfect or you will see imperfections in the patio.
+Many people recommend screeding the sand by embedding a few 2x4s or pipes in the sand, then pulling a board along those to level the surface.
+Whatever your approach, the surface needs to be perfect, or you will see imperfections in the patio.

 Add Sand to the Joints